Workflow Rules in Salesforce

-How to Configure Workflow Rule Criteria?
+How to configure Workflow Rule Criteria?

-Once you login to your Salesforce account, you will see the following screen:
+Once you log in to your Salesforce account, you will see the following screen:

 Step 4: In this step, you will configure the Workflow Rule.
 To do so, you need to enter the following details:

-Edit Rule: Enter the Rule Name
+- Edit Rule: Enter Rule Name

-Evaluation Criteria: Choose the required Evaluation Criteria
+- Evaluation Criteria: Choose the required Evaluation Criteria

-Next, hit Save & Next
+Then, hit Save & Next

 Get certified from this top Salesforce Course in Singapore today!

-Description: This textbox must contain what the Email subject should say
+- Description: This textbox must contain what the Email subject should say

-Unique Name: This is will appear automatically similar to your description
+- Unique Name: This is will appear automatically similar to your description

-Recipients: Select the recipients to whom the mail has to be sent
+- Recipients: Select the recipients to whom the mail has to be sent

-After filling all details, click on Save.
+After filling in all the details, click on Save

-Step 7: Next, on the following screen, click on Done to save the existing progress.
+Step 7: Next, on the following screen, click on Done to save the existing progress

-Step 9: Click on the + button and select Lead or the object name you created from the list.
+Step 9: Click on the + button and select Lead or the object name you created from the list

-Step 12: Now, we will try to add the Time Trigger.
+Step 12: In this step, you will try to add the Time Trigger.
 For that, go to your Workflow Rule page and click on Edit

 After that, Deactivate the workflow rule and click on Edit

-Then, click on Add Time Tigger
+Now, click on Add Time Tigger

-Step 14: Create the email alert as created before.
+Step 14: Create the email alert as created before

 Step 15: Click on Activate

-Your Workflow Rule is created successfully!
+Your workflow rule is created successfully!